-In many situations, reverse osmosis systems are necessary for purifiying water, but reverse osmosis systems happen to waste a lot of water.
+In many situations, reverse osmosis systems are necessary for purifying water, but reverse osmosis systems happen to reject a lot of water.
 Most reverse osmosis systems waste up to 3 gallons of water for every 1 gallon of water they purify.
-So what can you do?
-Here are 10 reverse osmosis waste water uses to reduce overall wastage.

 Table of Contents

 The rejected water by reverse osmosis has high TDS (Total Dissolved Solids) levels.
 These include inorganic salts and some organic salts.
 In addition to the salts, there are many metallic and non-metallic compounds, which are eliminated from the tap water and get accumulated in the water which the machines drain off.